mdagudo/stats-preview-card-component/README.md

 ### What I learned

 I learned about background-blend-mode!!
-The result wasn't exactly the same as the original but I think it was great I discover a new technique.
+The result wasn't exactly the same as the original but I think it was great I discovered a new technique.

 ### Continued development